The Massey vanishing conjecture for number fields: Algebraic unramified Brauer groups of homogeneous spaces of semi-simple simply connected groups with finite stabilisers

-We denote by $\Br_0(V) \subseteq \Br_{1,\nr}(V)$ the image of~$\Br(k)$.
+We denote by $\Br_0(V) \subseteq \Br_{1,\nr}(V) \subset \Br_1(V)$ the image of~$\Br(k)$.

+\begin{rem} The differential~$\delta$ vanishes when $V(k)\neq\emptyset$, or more generally when~$V$ possesses a $0$\nobreakdash-cycle of degree~$1$ (see \cite[Remark~5.4.3]{ctskobook}), as well as when $H^3(k,\ovl{k}^*)=0$, which occurs for instance when~$k$ is a number field or is the function field of a curve over a number field (see \cite[Lemma~2.6]{ctpoonen}). \end{rem}

-The goal of this section is to describe, in Proposition~\ref{p:formula} below, an explicit formula for the quotient group $\Br_{1,\nr}(V)/\Br_0(V)$, viewed as a subgroup of $H^1(k,\widehat{H_{\bar v}^\ab})$ via~\eqref{se:hs}.
-This formula builds upon a series of formulae established by previous authors: by Harari~\cite[Proposition~4]{Har07} when $V(k)\neq\emptyset$ and~$k$ is a number field, by Demarche~\cite[Théorème~1]{Dem10} when~$V(k)$ is allowed to be empty but~$k$ is a number field and by Lucchini Arteche~\cite[Th\'eor\`eme~4.15]{LA14} when $V(k)\neq\emptyset$ and~$k$ is arbitrary.
+The goal of this section is to describe, in Proposition~\ref{p:formula} below, a formula for the quotient group $\Br_{1,\nr}(V)/\Br_0(V)$, viewed as a subgroup of $H^1(k,\widehat{H}_{\bar v}^\ab)$ via~\eqref{se:hs}.
+This yields an explicit description of the group $\Br_{1,\nr}(V)/\Br_0(V)$ at least when the differential $\delta$ vanishes, as will be the case when we apply the proposition in subsequent parts of the paper.
+The formula we put forward builds upon a series of formulae established by previous authors: by Harari~\cite[Proposition~4]{Har07} when $V(k)\neq\emptyset$ and~$k$ is a number field, by Demarche~\cite[Théorème~1]{Dem10} when~$V(k)$ is allowed to be empty but~$k$ is a number field, and by Lucchini Arteche~\cite[Th\'eor\`eme~4.15]{LA14} when $V(k)\neq\emptyset$ and~$k$ is arbitrary.

 \begin{define} For a group $H$ of exponent $d$, consider the action of $(\ZZ/d)^*$ on the set $H/(\mathrm{conjugacy})$ of conjugacy classes of $H$ via $[x] \mapsto [x^i]$ for $i \in (\ZZ/d)^*$.
 By the \emph{outer exponent} of $H$ we will mean the smallest divisor $e | d$ such that this action factors through the quotient map $(\ZZ/d)^* \lrar (\ZZ/e)^*$. \end{define}